Real Estate Minor Summer Institute

 - Tuition $10,000

-II.
-RESM 3030 Real Estate Finance and Market Analysis (3 credits)
+III.
+RESM 3030 - Real Estate Market Analysis and Finance (3 credits)

-This class develops skills in two specific areas of the real estate business- finances and market analysis.
-The first area provides fundamental knowledge on financial tools, incentives and analytical methods to make investment decisions in real estate.
-The second area allows investors to determine when and where to buy property, and how to compare investment options.
+Real Estate Market Analysis and Finance is designed to develop skills in two specific areas of the real estate business - market analysis and finance.
+The first allows investors to determine when and where to buy property, and how to compare investment options.
+The second provides fundamental knowledge on financial tools, incentives and analytical methods to make investment decisions in real estate.
 Proficient use of Excel as a calculation tool is taught throughout the course.

-During the second six-week session, the class shifts focus into examining the developer’s role throughout a project timeline including; market study analysis, financial modeling, comparables analysis, community outreach, negotiation, tax credit analysis, and other due diligence items.
-In groups, students select a blighted property to use as their case-study model, and ultimately prepare an equity investment proposal to share with a panel of industry professionals.
+Fundamentals of Real Estate development examines the role of the developer throughout the timeline of a project including; market study analysis, financial modeling, comparables analysis, community outreach, negotiation, tax credit analysis, and other due diligence items.
+Through a semester-long project, students are given a real blighted property to use as their case-study model to ultimately prepare an equity investment proposal to share with a panel of real-world industry practitioners.